gsoft-inc/wl-web-configs/docs/eslint/flat-config-migration.md

 export default config;
 ```

+### Monorepo packages

 Inside each monorepo package, create another `eslint.config.js` file.
-Add the config module that matches the pacakge type.
+Add the config module that matches the package type.
 For example, a web application would use the `webApplication` config, while a component libary would use the `reactLibrary` config:
 ```javascript
 import workleapPlugin from "@workleap/eslint-config";